cjumel/dotfiles/README.md

 Tmux's configuration file is `./.config/tmux/tmux.conf` and can be symlinked from `~/.config/tmux/tmux.conf`.

+As I use some custom key bindings with Tmux, I maintain my own [Tmux cheat sheet](./doc/tmux_cheatsheed.md), which gathers all the key bindings I use actively.

 ## Git

 Git is the version control system I use.